-Getting Married (Hitched)
+Relationships & Getting Married

 You need to make frugal decisions with your wedding and make sure you’re not spending more than you need to.
 It’s easy to get caught up in the moment and throw an extra thousand or two here and there to make it feel like it’s better.
 At the end of the day the only thing that matters is the union of two people, not what table setting you had.

 Inheriting a Pot of Gold